a-r-d/a-r-d.github.io/_posts/2025-06-17-stop-blackpilling-stop-dooming-forget-p-doom-and-learn-to-love-building-gpt-wrappers.markdown

 All it took was power and capital.

-The point of this intruction is to tie together a couple of things:
+The point of this introduction is to tie together a couple of things:

 1. Asia is building things and the speed at which it's happening is incredible.
-2. The west as not been and as a kid who grew up in the 90s it feels like the west has horrifically decayed in the last 25 years.
+2. The west has not been and as a kid who grew up in the 90s it feels like the west has horrifically decayed in the last 25 years.
 3. AI is what we need to kick us into building again.
 4. If you are blackpilled and p(doom) obsessed stop.
 The rest of the world is going to move on without you.

-## Hypersition
+## Hyperstition

 > Hyperstition, a term coined by Nick Land and Mark Fisher, describes ideas or narratives that become real through their widespread belief and dissemination.
 It's a blend of "hyper" (beyond or above) and "superstition," suggesting a belief system that, through its very existence, shapes reality.
 Essentially, hyperstitions are self-fulfilling prophecies or beliefs that, when widely adopted, can cause their own manifestation